xrdocs/cnbng/_tutorials/ipoe-ds-subscriber-bringup-in-cnbng.md

 ### Association Configuration

 This is where we define association settings between cnBNG CP and UP.
-The auto-loopback with secondary-address-upadte enabled will make sure we are able to assign IPs dynamically from IPAM.
+The auto-loopback with "secondary-address-upadte enable" will allow dynamic IP address allocations using IPAM.

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
 cnbng-nal location 0/RP0/CPU0
  hostidentifier ASR9k-1
-!! up-server ip should be the ip of UP interface which will be used as source for SCi communication up-server ipv4 <mark>10.0.100.2</mark> vrf default
+ <mark>!! up-server ip should be the ip of UP interface which will be used as source for SCi communication</mark>
+ up-server ipv4 <mark>10.0.100.2</mark> vrf default
-!! cp-server ip is the IP of UDP Proxy configuration, in AIO this is the IP of the VM cp-server primary ipv4 <mark>10.0.100.1</mark>
+ <mark>!! cp-server ip is the IP of UDP Proxy configuration, in AIO this is the IP of the VM</mark>
+ cp-server primary ipv4 <mark>10.0.100.1</mark>
  auto-loopback vrf default
   interface Loopback1
-!!
-Any dummy IP
+   <mark>!!
+Any dummy IP</mark>
    primary-address <mark>1.1.1.1</mark>
   !
  !
-!! retry-count specifies how many times UP should retry the connection with CP before declaring CP as dead cp-association retry-count 10 secondary-address-update enable
+ <mark>!! retry-count specifies how many times UP should retry the connection with CP before declaring CP as dead</mark>
+ cp-association retry-count 10
+ secondary-address-update enable
 !